Original Post: 10/11/2019

 Some of your grass may have thinned out over the season.
 Add extra grass seed to fill in the gaps.
 Try to spread the new see, cool-weather seeds, if possible, during the daytime.

 These are just a few of the strategies you can use to support your yard as we move into the cold season.
 Now is a great time to set up your winter and snow plans by organizing for a snow removal service.
-If you want to ensure your lawn’s success next season, give the yard experts at Independent Lawn Service™ a call at (734) 667-2476 today.
+If you want to ensure your lawn’s success next season, contact Independent Lawn Services today.